-This beautiful farmers market sign is the perfect decor for early fall.
-A great easy to build project for beginners.
+An easy to build farmers market sign is the perfect decor for early fall.

 - Creamy white paint